🎁Recevez Une BoĂźte GRATUITE d'OmĂ©ga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 After your period, the pre-ovulatory phase begins, which lasts around seven days and prepares your uterus for ovulation.
 This phase is also known as the follicular phase.

-During this phase, your brain, via the hypothalamus and pituitary gland, sends a chemical message that leads to the release of two hormones.
+During this phase, your brain, via the hypothalamus and pituitary gland, sends a chemical message that enables the release of two hormones.
 The first is FSH (follicle stimulating hormone), which stimulates the growth of the ovarian follicle, and the second is LH (luteinising hormone), which causes the release of the egg.
 At the same time, the follicle, stimulated in this way, releases large quantities of oestrogen.
-The release of this "feminine hormone" generates a feeling of well-being.
-You feel good about yourself, you have energy and your libido is at its peak.
+The release of this “feminine hormone” generates a feeling of well-being.
+You feel good about yourself, you have energy and your libido is at an all-time high.

 3) Third phase of your menstrual cycle: ovulation